 Practical tips for your interview.
-Although you may require specific information to assist victims with their issues, you can try to make the process easier and more comfortable for vicitms by:
+Although you may require specific information to assist victims with their legal issues, you can try to make the process easier and more comfortable for vicitms by:

-- Considering whether it is appropriate to offer the victim the option to conduct a joint interview if more than one person from your organization will be assisting the victim.
-However, it may not be in the victim's best interest to be interviewed by a team if it results in a waiver of the victim's right to keep confidential information that would otherwise be protected by an evidentiary privilege (such as attorney-client, therapist-patient, etc.).; - Scheduling interviews after farmworker work hours or on weekends; - Explaining the confidentiality, privilege and privacy implications of having a friend or family member present during the interview; - Explaining your mandatory reporting requirements; - ❖ Asking whether the victim prefers to be interviewed by a man or a woman provided that you can accommodate the request; - Giving the victim choices about where to conduct the interview; - Explaining why you need to take notes during the interview and asking permission to do so; - Explaining how long you anticipate the interview will take;
+Considering whether it is appropriate to offer the victim the option to conduct a joint interview, if more than one person from your legal team will be assisting the victim.
+For example, where more than one lawyer or paralegal in your office may be working with the victim, it may be appropriate to have more than one member of that team meet with the victim to conduct the interview.
+Victims should decide if they are comfortable with this approach.
+While other advocates outside of your office may support your client during the criminal process or civil litigation, it may not be in the victim's best interest to be interviewed by a group of people that includes victim service providers with whom the victim does not have a privileged relationship.
+To include those providers in the interview will result in a waiver of the victim's right to keep confidential information that would otherwise be protected by an evidentiary privilege (such as attorney-client, therapist-patient, etc.).

+- Scheduling interviews after farmworker work hours or on weekends; - Explaining the confidentiality, privilege and privacy implications of having a friend or family member present during the interview; - Explaining your mandatory reporting requirements; - Asking whether the victim prefers to be interviewed by a man or a woman, if the request can be accommodated; - Giving the victim choices about where to conduct the interview; - Explaining why you need to take notes during the interview and asking permission to do so; - Explaining how long you anticipate the interview will take: - Encouraging the victim to take breaks as needed; - Creating a road map for the interview so that the victim knows what to expect; - Using a holistic interview guide that includes questions regarding the victim's concerns about privacy, employment, housing, physical safety, financial stability, education and immigration;

-- Encouraging the victim to take breaks as needed; - Creating a road map for the interview so that the victim knows what to expect; - Using a holistic interview guide that includes questions regarding the victim's concerns about privacy, employment, housing, physical safety, financial stability, education and immigration; - Telling the victim what information you are going to share, with whom and for what purpose; - ❖ Being organized and succinct; - Explaining safety planning and creating a safety plan; - Discussing any fears such as of immigration or law enforcement and any associated risks; - Discussing whether the victim would like to make a police report and any related risks to making one; - Describing what your role is in helping someone file a police report; - Being aware of your body language, eye contact, word choice, tone, mannerisms and reactions to victims' comments so that the victim feels supported rather than judged or hurried; and - Strategizing next steps with the victim.
+- Telling the victim what information you are going to share, with whom and for what purpose; - ❖ Being organized and succinct; - Explaining safety planning and creating a safety plan; - Discussing any fears such as of immigration or law enforcement and any associated risks; - Discussing whether the victim would like to make a police report and any related risks to making one; - Describing what your role is in helping someone file a police report; - Being aware of your body language, eye contact, word choice, tone, mannerisms and reactions to victims' comments so that the victim feels supported rather than judged or hurried; and - Strategizing next steps with the victim.